chadali/SiteStream/readme.md

 * Gevent allows by defaults thousands of threads.
 Miguel added time.sleep(0) to allow for it, not sure how it works.
 * Need to fix ffmpeg stream getting stuck at a certain frame.
 Again, study parameters and maybe add reconnect parameters.
 * Prototype of webpage to jpg to stream works.
 What I really need to do is start a headless chrome/firefox browser which generates the frames.

+# May 9, 2019

+* Launching a headless firefox instance, and spamming screenshots does currently work.
+* It takes a huge amount of CPU usage which NEEDS to be solved.
+* High fps is only possible with a tiny resolution, which is fine for my intended purposes.